You are here

 Tanglewood 2025 Season: A Summer of Unforgettable Music in the Berkshires

-The Boston Symphony Orchestra (BSO) has unveiled its 2025 Tanglewood season, running from late June through August 31.
+The Boston Symphony Orchestra (BSO) 2025 Tanglewood season, ran from late June through August 31.
 Nestled in the scenic Berkshire Hills of Massachusetts, Tanglewood offers a premier summer destination for classical and contemporary music lovers alike.
-This year’s season brings together world-renowned conductors, virtuoso soloists, groundbreaking contemporary works, and beloved classics.
-Tickets go on sale March 6 at Tanglewood.org or by calling 888-266-1200.
+2025 season brought together world-renowned conductors, virtuoso soloists, groundbreaking contemporary works, and beloved classics.

-Andris Nelsons Leads the BSO in Exciting Programs
+Andris Nelsons Lead the BSO in Exciting Programs

-BSO Music Director Andris Nelsons will conduct multiple performances throughout July, including:
+BSO Music Director Andris Nelsons conducted multiple performances throughout July, including:

 • The world premiere of John Williams’ new Piano Concerto, written for Emanuel Ax (July 26).